 Our Muntham Apartments and Town House are located in the Wellswood area of Torquay and provide a superb base from which to explore The English Riviera and beyond.
 Our Bedford House Apartments are in the centre of Torquay and just a few minutes' walk from the harbour and town centre.
 They are also just seconds from key bus routes.
 Our Hesketh Crescent Apartment is in the leafy Meadfoot area of Torquay close to the sea.
 It is also a super base from which to explore.

-Dating back more than 800 years the Abbey can claim to be one of the oldest buildings in the entire area.
-It began life as a religious community until Henry VIII's dissolution programme resulted in its forced closure.
+With a history stretching back more than 800 years the Abbey can claim to be one of the oldest buildings in the entire area and certainly Torquay's most historic property.
+It started life as a religious community until Henry VIII's dissolution programme resulted in its forced closure.

 It played host to prisoners from the Spanish Armada and was a family home until 1930 when it finally became a museum and home to the municipal art collection.
 Amongst its famous visitors was Horatio Nelson.
 Today, Torre Abbey is open to the public as are its fabulous walled gardens with their arid house and palm house.